open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### `RecordBatch(LabelSet, measurements...)`

-`RecordBatch` is a primitive way to enter multiple simultaneous measurements.
+`RecordBatch` offers primitive support for entering multiple simultaneous measurements.
 The `Measurement` struct contains:

 - *Instrument*: the instrument `Descriptor`
 - *Value*: the numerical value of the measurement event.